Duchy of Lancaster: History

-As the Lancaster inheritance, the estate dates to 1265, when Henry III granted his younger son, Edmund Crouchback, lands forfeited by Simon de Montfort, Earl of Leicester.
-In 1266, the estates of Robert de Ferrers, 6th Earl of Derby, another protagonist in the Second Barons' War, were added.
-In 1267 the estate was granted as the County, Honour and Castle of Lancaster.
-In 1284 Edmund was given the Manor of Savoy by his mother, Eleanor of Provence, the niece of the original grantee, Peter II, Count of Savoy.
-Edward III raised Lancashire into a county palatine in 1351, and the holder, Henry of Grosmont, Edmund's grandson, was created Duke of Lancaster.
-After his death a charter of 1362 conferred the dukedom on his son-in-law John of Gaunt, Earl of Lancaster, and the heirs male of his body lawfully begotten for ever.
+The estate that would become the Duchy of Lancaster originated in 1265, when Henry III granted his younger son, Edmund Crouchback, lands confiscated from Simon de Montfort, Earl of Leicester.
+In 1266, the estates of Robert de Ferrers, 6th Earl of Derby, another leading figure in the Second Barons' War, were added to the holdings.
+In 1267, the estate was formally constituted as the County, Honour, and Castle of Lancaster.

+In 1284, Edmund received the Manor of Savoy near London from his mother, Eleanor of Provence, niece of the original grantee, Peter II, Count of Savoy.
+In 1351, Edward III elevated Lancashire to a county palatine, and Edmund’s grandson, Henry of Grosmont, was created Duke of Lancaster.
+Following Henry’s death, a royal charter issued in 1362 transferred the dukedom to his son-in-law, John of Gaunt, Earl of Lancaster, and to the heirs male of his body lawfully begotten in perpetuity.

 In 1399 the Duchy of Lancaster, held by John of Gaunt's son Henry of Bolingbroke, merged with the crown on his appropriation of the throne (after the dispossession from Richard II).
-His first act as Henry IV was to declare that the Lancastrian inheritance be held separately from the other possessions of the Crown, and should descend to male heirs.
+His first act as Henry IV was to declare that the Lancastrian inheritance be held separately from the other possessions of the Crown and should descend to male heirs.
 This separation of identities was confirmed in 1461 by Edward IV when he incorporated the inheritance and the palatinate responsibilities under the title of the Duchy of Lancaster, and stipulated that it be held separate from other inheritances by him and his heirs, but would however be inherited with the Crown, to which it was forfeited on the attainder of Henry VI.
-The Duchy thereafter passed to the reigning monarch, and in 1760 its separate identity preserved it from being surrendered with the Crown Estates in exchange for the civil list.
+The duchy thereafter passed to the reigning monarch.
+On the death of King Charles I, the duchy came under the control of Parliament; this lasted until the restoration of King Charles II in 1660.
+In 1760, its separate identity preserved it from being surrendered with the Crown Estates in exchange for the civil list.
 It is primarily a landed inheritance belonging to the reigning sovereign (now Charles III).
+When George III surrendered his income from Crown lands in exchange for the Civil List, the Duchy of Lancaster was not mentioned at all as it was bankrupt for most of the century, due to previous monarchs selling its assets or granting leases for political favours.
+The monarch now does not have the right to sell off the capital assets for personal gain.